 Yes, though the horses do not have the discretion to abide by traffic laws on their own, the driver does.
 In fact, horse drawn vehicles are required to abide by the same laws as motorized traffic.

 Q: Where do the horses live?

 The horses live on a residential horse property here in town.
 They are not confined to stalls, and share the paddock with a light riding horse.
 There is plenty of shade provided by large trees and room to move about.

 Q: Can I buy your horse?
 Yes we have actually been asked that!
 And why not?
-Our horses are impecable in every way!
-However, no, no one could our horses.
+Our horses are impeccable in every way!
+However, no one could buy our horses.
 Patton and Casey are our pets and our friends.
 We do not deal horses as other "ranch/carriage" companies do.

 Q: What do the horses eat and drink?

 Our horses eat hay, they also get a little supper of soaked beet pulp pellets and supplements and enjoy licking their mineral block.

 The clydesdales individually weigh about 1,500 lbs.